-The 10 Most Exciting Dallas Restaurant Openings in 2024
+The 20 Most Exciting Dallas Restaurant Openings in 2024

 Jason Roberts and Amy Wallace Cowan, owners of Revelers Hall and Oddfellows, are opening a new brewery and deli in the Bishop Arts District.
 Nanobrewery Jaquval (like “jack of all trades”) and sandwich shop Trades will debut next door to each other early this year.
 It’ll open in an over-century-old building on W. Seventh Street and is decorated with various objects.
 Brewer Justin Hatley leads the beer program, which will feature a porter, West Coast IPA, lagers, and more.
 The nanobrewery will also offer bar bites crafted by chef David Rodriguez like build-your-own tacos, sandwiches, burgers, and pizzas.
 At Trades, guests will find bagels, coffee, and sandwiches.
 Bread and bagels will be baked in-house daily.

-Nikki Greek Bistro & Lounge
+Nikki Greek Bistro & Lounge (Now Open)

 5757 W. Lovers Lane

-Coming to Devonshire in early 2024, this new spot will serve cuisine from the many regions of Greece in the former City Cafe space.
+Opening in Devonshire on April 30, this new spot will serve cuisine from the many regions of Greece in the former City Cafe space.
 From the owners of The Ivy Tavern (Lisa and Tom Georgalis), Nikki will feature an upscale modern design created by Ricardo Torres of Estudio Ricardo Torres.
 The space boasts 18th-century natural stone floors, custom lighting and furnishings, and a color palette of blues, greens, and creams.
 Tom Georgalis’ parents are Greek and Lisa learned to cook from them.
 The couple has enlisted chef Blake Andress as Executive Chef who has previously worked at Mister Charles and The Mansion.
 Named after the Greek goddess of victory, Nike, the restaurant will be open for dinner Monday through Saturday.

-Knife Italian
+Knife Italian (Now Open)

-Taking over the former LAW Restaurant space at The Las Colinas Resort, Dallas this February, Knife Italian comes from Michelin-starred Chef John Tesar (Knife Steakhouse).
-According to its website, the restaurant “will infuse the lesser-known Italian influence on Texas cuisine to create a staple steak and Italian concept.”
+Taking over the former LAW Restaurant space at The Las Colinas Resort, Dallas on March 19, Knife Italian comes from Michelin-starred Chef John Tesar (Knife Steakhouse).
+According to its website, the restaurant at Ritz-Carlton Dallas, Las Colinas “will infuse the lesser-known Italian influence on Texas cuisine to create a staple steak and Italian concept.”
+Menu items include clams oreganata, squid ink bucatini, lobster agnolotti, and more.
+The space was designed by Schoos Design and features palm trees, magenta sofas, and original artwork by Thomas Schoos.